Caltrain: Oakdale infill station

+Infrastructure and service

 Right of way

 The Caltrain right of way between San Francisco and Tamien stations is owned and maintained by its operating agency, the Peninsula Corridor Joint Powers Board (PCJPB).
 PCJPB purchased the right of way from Southern Pacific (SP) in 1991, while SP maintained rights to inter-city passenger and freight trains.
 In exchange SP granted PCJPB rights to operate up to 6 trains per day between Tamien and Gilroy stations, later increased to 10 trains per day on a deal with SP's successor Union Pacific (UP) in 2005.
 Three round-trip freight trains operate daily over the line.

 Law enforcement services are provided by a division of the San Mateo County Sheriff's Office, under contract with PCJPB.

 Stations

 The system has 31 stations.
 28 stations are served daily, one (Broadway) is served on weekends only, one (College Park) is served during Bellarmine College Preparatory's commute times on weekdays only, and one (Stanford) is served on Stanford University's football game days only.
 San Francisco 4th and King Street is the northern terminus of the system, while Gilroy is the southern terminus.
 However, most trains originate and terminate at Tamien.
 The five southernmost stations—Capitol, Blossom Hill, Morgan Hill, San Martin, and Gilroy—are served only on weekdays during commute times in the peak direction, going toward San Francisco in the morning and toward Gilroy in the afternoon.
-Twelve stations are served by the express train service known as Baby Bullet, inaugurated in 2004.
+Twelve stations were served by the express train service known as Baby Bullet, inaugurated in 2004 and discontinued in 2024.
 Santa Clara station is not long enough to accommodate six-car trains without minor service impacts.
 Seven stations (Millbrae, Burlingame, San Carlos, Menlo Park, Palo Alto, Santa Clara and San Jose Diridon) are listed on the National Register of Historic Places.